-- (B) were accepted for care, service and training by the Department prior to the age of 18 and whose best interest in the discretion of the Department would be served by continuing that care, service and training because of severe emotional disturbances, physical disability, social adjustment or any combination thereof, or because of the need to complete an educational or vocational training program. - (2) "Homeless youth" means persons found within the State who are under the age of 19, are not in a safe and stable living situation and cannot be reunited with their families. - (3) "Child welfare services" means public social services which are directed toward the accomplishment of the following purposes: - (A) protecting and promoting the health, safety and welfare of children, including homeless, dependent or neglected children; - (B) remedying, or assisting in the solution of problems which may result in, the neglect, abuse, exploitation or delinquency of children; - (C) preventing the unnecessary separation of children from their families by identifying family problems, assisting families in resolving their problems, and preventing the breakup of the family where the prevention of child removal is desirable and possible when the child can be cared for at home without endangering the child's health and safety;
+- Sec.
+5. Direct child welfare services; Department of Children and Family Services.
+To provide direct child welfare services when not available through other public or private child care or program facilities. - (a) For purposes of this Section: - (1) "Children" means persons found within the State who are under the age of 18 years.
+The term also includes persons under age 21 who: - (A) were committed to the Department pursuant to the Juvenile Court Act or the Juvenile Court Act of 1987, as amended, and who continue under the jurisdiction of the court; or - (B) were accepted for care, service and training by the Department prior to the age of 18 and whose best interest in the discretion of the Department would be served by continuing that care, service and training because of severe emotional disturbances, physical disability, social adjustment or any combination thereof, or because of the need to complete an educational or vocational training program. - (2) "Homeless youth" means persons found within the State who are under the age of 19, are not in a safe and

+- stable living situation and cannot be reunited with their 2 familie es.

+- (3) "Child welfare services" means public social services which are directed toward the accomplishment of the following purposes: - (A) protecting and promoting the health, safety and welfare of children, including homeless, dependent, or neglected children; - (B) remedying, or assisting in the solution of problems which may result in, the neglect, abuse, exploitation, or delinquency of children; - (C) preventing the unnecessary separation of children from their families by identifying family problems, assisting families in resolving their problems, and preventing the breakup of the family where the prevention of child removal is desirable and possible when the child can be cared for at home without endangering the child's health and safety; - (D) restoring to their families children who have been removed, by the provision of services to the child and the families when the child can be cared for at home without endangering the child's health and safety; - (E) placing children in suitable adoptive homes, in cases where restoration to the biological family is not safe, possible, or appropriate;

-- (D) restoring to their families children who have been removed, by the provision of services to the child and the families when the child can be cared for at home without endangering the child's health and safety; - (E) placing children in suitable adoptive homes, in cases where restoration to the biological family is not safe, possible or appropriate; - (F) assuring safe and adequate care of children away from their homes, in cases where the child cannot be returned home or cannot be placed for adoption.
-At the time of placement, the Department shall consider concurrent planning, as described in subsection (1-1) of this Section so that permanency may occur at the earliest opportunity.
-Consideration should be given so that if reunification fails or is delayed, the placement made is the best available placement to provide permanency for the child; - (G) (blank); - (H) (blank); and - (I) placing and maintaining children in facilities that provide separate living quarters for children under the age of 18 and for children 18 years of age and older, unless a child 18 years of age is in the last year of high school education or vocational training, in an approved individual or group treatment program, in a licensed shelter facility, or secure child care facility.
+1 (F) assuring safe and adequate care of children 2 away from their homes, in cases where the child cannot 3 be returned home or cannot be placed for adoption.
+At 4 the time of placement, the Department shall consider 5 concurrent planning, as described in subsection (1-1) 6 of this Section so that permanency may occur at the 7 earliest opportunity.
+Consideration should be given so 8 that if reunification fails or is delayed, the 9 placement made is the best available placement to 10 provide permanency for the child; 11 (G) (blank); 12 (H) (blank); and 13 (I) placing and maintaining children in facilities 14 that provide separate living quarters for children that provide separate living quarters for children under the age of 18 and for children 18 years of age and older, unless a child 18 years of age is in the last year of high school education or vocational training, in an approved individual or group treatment program, in a licensed shelter facility, or secure child care facility.
 The Department is not required to place or maintain children: